kkoop/pizza/README.md

 $ nano config.php
 Adjust the name, base URL, and logo of the site.

+## Cron
+To send emails when a due time of an order has come, the script /website/script/maintenance.php has to be run at regular intervals.
+For this, a cron script similar like the one in /cron can be used.
+Copy the file to /etc/cron.d and adjust the path to maintance.php (if not using /var/www/pizza as the install location).

 ## Database Update
 When updating to a new version, a database update might be required.
 For this, run
 $ mariadb < updatedb.sql